 Most meals are served in the nearby, historical Wyndham Alumnae House.
 Breakfast, lunch, and dinner are served during the week; we offer a few free nights for participants to eat dinner on their own or with new friends and colleagues.
 We recess Friday afternoon and reconvene on Sunday.
 This allows you to explore the lovely and historic Philadelphia area, which is only a 20 – 30 minute train ride away.
 Food allergies and other meal accommodations are available and addressed prior to participants’ arrival at the Institute.

-Laundry facilities are located on the every floor of the New Dorm (formerly Haffner Hall).
+Laundry facilities are located on every floor of the New Dorm (formerly Haffner Hall).

 Residence Hall Policies:

-- HERS does not pay for meals and accommodations for early arrivals or late departures.
+- HERS does not pay for meals or accommodations for early arrivals or late departures.

 - There are no facilities for spouses or partners, families, guests, or pets.

 - Smoking is prohibited in all residence halls and at the main entrances to all campus buildings.